 East Rochelle Oil and Gas Field, Block 15/27, North Sea, United Kingdom

 East Rochelle oil and gas field is located in Block 15/27 of the Greater Rochelle area (production licence P226) in the UK section of the North Sea.
-It lies about 72 miles away from the UK coastline in the central North Sea.
+The area is located approximately 72 miles away from the UK coastline in the central North Sea.

-The development has an expected field life of six years, with production anticipated to continue until 2017.
+The development has an expected field life of six years.

 Endeavour Energy, Nexen and Premier Oil partnership